-Melinda Meade Meyers’ practice focuses on federal regulatory law as it pertains to natural resources.
+Melinda Meade Meyers’ practice focuses on federal regulatory law as it pertains to natural resources and public lands.
 She represents Alaska Native corporations, concessioners, public lands user groups, zoos and aquariums, and others on regulatory compliance matters, corporate governance, and strategic business decisions related to permitting and government contracting.

 Before attending law school, Melinda served as Director of Communications for the National Park Hospitality Association, a national organization representing U.S. national park concessioners.
 She also worked in various capacities at the American Recreation Coalition, where she collaborated in the development and implementation of nationwide programs and initiatives promoting outdoor recreation industries.